Abdul-Maajith/Covid-19-Tracker/README.md

-# Getting Started with Create React App
+# Getting Started with Covid-19 Tracker Using React leaflet

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).